anfeng2/anfeng2.github.io/_projects/gitlet.md

 ---
 layout: page
 title: Gitlet
-description: Programmed a version-control system that has the same commands as Git, but with an additional command (find)
+description: A version-control system that has the same commands as Git, but with an additional command (find)
 img:
-importance: 3
+importance: 4
 category:
 ---

 Gitlet is a version-control system that mimics some of the basic features of  Git.

-###### Gitlet can:
+##### Gitlet can:
 1. Save the contents of entire directories of files.
 2. Restore a version of one or more files or entire commits.
 3. View the history of your backups.